gallarda/mqtt5/README.md

 ---

 NGINX does not support OCSP stapling for the `stream{}` context so we use BIG-IP's *Client Certificate Constrained Delegation* (C3D) feature to handle that for us as shown in the diagram above.

+The dashboard for EMQ X is available at http://localhost:18083 The dashboard for NGINX Plus is available at http://localhost/dashboard.html

+Session persistence based on MQTT Client ID is enabled.

+MQTTv5 active health checks are used to determine broker availability.

 Take a look at the `.devcontainer` and `.vscode` folders to see how the Visual Studio Code was done.